StewMcc/Unity-Template/README.md

 It double checks editor is set to force text, and visible meta files, it can also remove any of the packages added by Unity's upgrade process that you don't want (**some of these are added to help you**), then forces a re-serialization of all the meta files.
 The tool can then be used to remove itself.

 # Tested on
+ - 2020.1
+    - It will invoke the updater for packages, let it update, you can still use the tool to remove them after the update is finished.
+However, it will create the new UserSettings folder.
+Currently not in the gitignore as default options being committed can be helpful.
+    - You must run the `Setup editor for Git` part at least once as git version control settings have moved, and they don't get copied over properly.
+ - 2019.4
- - 2019.4 - But it will invoke the updater for packages, let it update, you can still use the tool to remove them after the update is finished.
+    - It will invoke the updater for packages, let it update, you can still use the tool to remove them after the update is finished.
  - 2018.4